Covid-19 Delta: Prime Minister Jacinda Ardern reveals NZ moves to new traffic light settings on Friday - NZ Herald

 The announcement comes as the Delta outbreak continues to spread slowly but steadily across the country, with 182 new cases today.
 There are now 93 people in hospital - up 11 from yesterday - and 10 in ICU.

-Cabinet met today to confirm if the country will move to the new Covid protection traffic light system from 11.59pm Thursday, as signalled by Ardern a week ago.

-Ardern held a press conference, alongside Deputy PM Grant Robertson and director general of health Dr Ashley Bloomfield, to reveal the decision.

-Ardern addressed the Omicron variant.
+Ardern addressed the Omicron variant at the press conference.
 She said New Zealand did not have the new variant but it was a reminder why strong, ongoing pandemic responses were needed.

 Some countries have had to stand up borders or reopen quarantine facilities.

-"We are not powerless tough," she said.
+"We are not powerless though," she said.

-Omicron had not changed advice on boosters.
+Omicron had not changed advice on boosters, she said.

 "We're especially keen to see our border and health workers receiving this additional protection."